 The Epcot International Festival of the Arts starts the Epcot year celebrating food, art & entertainment.
-The festival is the newest of the Epcot Festivals, and 2020 will be its 4th year.
-The festival will return in 2020 and will be held between January 17 – February 24.
+The festival is the newest of the Epcot Festivals, and 2020 was its 4th year.
+The festival returned in 2020 and was held between January 17 – February 24.

 - Food studios celebrating the culinary arts.

 - The popular Disney on Broadway Concert Series.